 Well, do you have more appreciation for your lymphatic system now?

-What do you think happens if you have sluggish lymph?
+But what happens if you have sluggish lymph?

 It will slow your immune function which will lead to slower recovery from illness.
 Right?
-Not only!

 Result?
 Inflammation, infection and you get sick!